haruhin/twitterbot/README.md

 # twitterBot
+This is my first github!!

-this program is working on heroku server.
+This program is working on heroku server.

 You can change automatically your Twitter name by your locate wheather.